xen0vas/xen0vas.github.io/_posts/2024-05-05-Make-a-COFFee-relax-and-bypass-AMSI.md

 ---
 layout: single
-title: Make a COFFee then relax and bypass AMSI
+title: Make a COFFee relax and bypass AMSI
 description: This blog post explains the COFF file format and describes the way of bypassing AMSI via byte patching using COFF objects with either patching AmsiOpenSession or AmsiScanBuffer respectively
 date: 2024-05-05
 classes: wide